Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 Yes, use the declutter tool to focus on individual segments and maneuvers.
 More...

 No. After take-off the app stops all communications with the CloudAhoy server.
-After landing the app waits until the iOS or Android device has cellular or WiFi connection, and then uploads the flight data to a CloudAhoy server.
+After landing the app waits until the iOS device has cellular or WiFi connection, and then uploads the flight data to a CloudAhoy server.

 If you fly with another CloudAhoy user and using the CloudAhoy app to log the flight, all you need to do is to enter the other pilot’s name or email address in the CloudAhoy app.
 The flight will appear both in your flight list, and in the other pilot’s flight list.